Kitware/vtk-js/Sources/Filters/Sources/Arrow2DSource/api.md

 ## Introduction

-vtkCylinderSource creates a polygonal cylinder centered at Center;
+vtkArrow2DSource creates a cone centered at a specified point and pointing in a specified direction.
-The axis of the cylinder is aligned along the global y-axis.
-The height and radius of the cylinder can be specified, as well as the number of sides.
-It is also possible to control whether the cylinder is open-ended or capped.
-If you have the end points of the cylinder, you should use a vtkLineSource followed by a vtkTubeFilter instead of the vtkCylinderSource.
+(By default, the center is the origin and the direction is the x-axis.)
+Depending upon the resolution of this object, different representations are created.
+If resolution=0 a line is created; if resolution=1, a single triangle is created;
+if resolution=2, two crossed triangles are created.
+For resolution > 2, a 3D cone (with resolution number of sides) is created.
+It also is possible to control whether the bottom of the cone is capped with a (resolution-sided) polygon, and to specify the height and thickness of the cone.